Volunteering

 - Visit our School Grown program where we have turned an underutilized school yard into a vibrant and productive three-acre urban farm!
 Our School Grown sites offer paid jobs and school credit opportunities to students farming at their school!
 Volunteers help out with weeding, watering, planting, and harvesting while learning about the benefits of school gardens.

-- Wednesdays 9-12, Fridays 9-12 or 1-4: Minimum of 3, maximum 20 people, 3 hours max between 9am and 4pm
+- Mondays 9-12, Wednesdays 9-12, Fridays 12-3: Minimum of 3, maximum 20 people

 - Required Donation: We require a minimum donation of $20 per person for corporate and governmental groups.
 All donations go directly to hiring youth from the community to learn urban farming and many other skills.
 The community really appreciates your support and contribution to investing in our youth!
 Please contact us for further information.